timds/adjourn/README.md

-# Adjourn
+# Adjrn

-Adjourn is an ncurses-based interface to [jrnl](http://maebert.github.io/jrnl/).

-The functionality is incomplete.
-You can however view a journal in a basic way with `adjourn path/to/jrnl.txt [--decrypt]`.

-To install:
-- Download & install stack from https://github.com/commercialhaskell/stack
+Adjrn is a terminal viewer of [jrnl](http://maebert.github.io/jrnl/) files.

+## Install

+- Install `stack` from https://haskellstack.org or your package manager.
-- Clone this repo
+- Clone this repo: `git clone https://github.com/timds/adjourn.git`
-- Run `stack build` and then `stack install`
+- Run `stack install` inside the adjrn directory to install to `~/.local/bin`.
+  You may move this executable to another location.

+## Usage

+`adjrn filepath` views a regular, plain text journal.

+`adjrn filepath [--decrypt | -d]` views an encrypted journal.

+## To do

+* Allow specifying journal name only
+* Handle alternative date formats
+* Searching and filtering